Study of a degenerate reaction-diffusion system arising in particle dynamics with aggregation effects: The model and main result

-\no In the chosen modeling, the unknown is the law of distribution $(u,v)$ of both the unlinked and fixed cadherins, treated here as particles.
-For instance, given a bounded domain $\Omega \subset \mathbb R^2$, $u=u(x,t)$ represents the probability to find an unlinked particle at time $t$ in the position $x\in \Omega$, and $v=v(x,t)$ the probability to find a fixed particle at time $t$ in the position $x\in \Omega$.
-We assume the targets density to be constant in time and space, and we denote it by $\rho$.
-Hence, it must be $0 < \rho \leq 1$.
-We note that there can't be more fixed particles than targets, and that the critical case $v=\rho$ holds only if a fixed particle never unlink from the target.
-Thus we have, for all time $t\geq 0$ :
+We consider a bounded regular bi-dimensional space $\Omega \subset \mathbb R^2$.
+Then, the unknown of our problem is the couple of density functions $(u,v)=(u(t,x), v(t,x))$ of both the diffusing and fixed particles.
+For instance, $u=u(t,x)$ (respectively $v=v(t,x)$) represents the probability to find a diffusing (respectively fixed) particle at time $t\geq 0$ in the position $x\in \Omega$.
+Note that $x$ is a two dimensional vector point.
+We assume the targets density on the substrate to be constant in time and space, and we denote it by $\rho$ so that, up to a normalisation, $0 < \rho \leq 1$.
+From a biological point of view, it make sens to assume that there can't be more fixed particles than targets.
+Moreover, since $u$ and $v$ are density distributions, they must be non-negative.
+Thus it must be, for all time $t\geq 0$ and all $x \in \Omega$ :

-\no We recall, that the unlinked particles diffuse and may link to the targets, whereas the fixed ones don't diffuse and may unlink of a target.
-Their distribution function $u$ and $v$ must then satisfy the following degenerate system of reaction-diffusion equations:
+Note that $v(t,x)=\rho$ holds if and only if we have the critical situation in which fixed particles never unlink from the target.\\ Recalling that, free particles diffuse and become fixed when linking to a target, and that fixed ones don't diffuse and become free when unbinding from a target, the respective density functions $u$ and $v$ must then satisfy the following degenerate system of reaction-diffusion equations :